carderne/carderne.github.io/_posts/2021-11-23-scaling-out-prefect.md

 3. Flow runs (plus Storage)
 4. Task execution

 {% include image.html url="/assets/images/2021/prefect.png" description="Does this make it seem simpler?
-Opinions differ." %}
+Opinions differ.
+Any credit to the always-useful Excalidraw." %}

 ### Orchestration
 The first component is orchestration.
 Up above this was simply running `prefect run` at the command line.
 Getting more serious, there is [Prefect Cloud](https://cloud.prefect.io) (their managed offering) or [Prefect Server](https://docs.prefect.io/orchestration/server/overview.html) (self-hosted).
 These provide a web UI, user management and a GraphQL API (changing to REST in the future, thankfully).